vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 'Tithi' or 'Lunar Day' is a very important concep tion in Hindu astronomy, for holidays are always dated by the tithi.
 According to Siddhāntic definition, a lithi

-The history of the Indian calendar from the end of the Yajurveda period to the beginning of the Siddhanta Jyotiṣa period is very imperfectly known though there are plenty of calendaric references in the Brāhmanäs, Sūtras, and the epic Mahābhārata and various literature.
+The history of the Indian calendar from the end of the Yajurveda period to the beginning of the Siddhanta Jyotiṣa period is very imperfectly known though there are plenty of calendaric references in the Brāhmanās, Sūtras, and the epic Mahābhārata and various literature.
 On time-scale, it extends from

 222